Table of Contents

 - 20th (XXe) arrondissement: Père Lachaise Cemetery

 If it's your first visit to Paris, I'd focus on the first, third-ninth arrondissements, Trocadero in the 16th, and Montmartre in the 18th to see all the highlights!

 If you're pressed on time, check out our recommendations of the things you can do in Paris under three days.

-We've covered what the best neighborhoods in Paris are for each occasion.
-We've also covered what areas in Paris to avoid at night.
+I've covered what the best neighborhoods in Paris are for each occasion.
+I've also covered what areas in Paris to avoid at night.

+It's time now dissect each arrondissement of Paris up and show you what they all have to offer in each neighborhood!
 With 20 arrondissements, there is so much to explore in Paris.
-Let's now dissect each arrondissement of Paris up and show you what they all have to offer in each neighborhood!

 The first arrondissement is smack dab in the middle of Paris and home to some of the must-see classic sights, including the Louvre, Tuileries Garden, and Ile de la Cité.
 This is always a top place for both first-time visitors and hundredth-time locals.